imagej/imagej.github.io/pages/Glasbey.md

 image before and after being resaved as a JPEG:

-![The grayscale LUT makes it very difficult (for most people) to see any visual difference.](JPEG-grayscale.png
-"The grayscale LUT makes it very difficult (for most people) to see any visual difference.")
+![The grayscale LUT makes it very difficult (for most people) to see any visual difference.](/images/pages/JPEG-grayscale.png "The grayscale LUT makes it very difficult (for most people) to see any visual difference.")"
-![The Glasbey LUT makes it quite obvious where JPEG compression caused a loss of data fidelity.](JPEG-glasbey.png
-"The Glasbey LUT makes it quite obvious where JPEG compression caused a loss of data fidelity.")
+![The Glasbey LUT makes it quite obvious where JPEG compression caused a loss of data fidelity.](/images/pages/JPEG-glasbey.png "The Glasbey LUT makes it quite obvious where JPEG compression caused a loss of data fidelity.")"

 ## Publication